AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Push notifications improvements for iOS - [Read more](../../delivery/using/configuring-the-mobile-application.md)

-Push notifications improvements for Android: [Read more](../../delivery/using/configuring-the-mobile-application-android.md)
+Push notifications improvements for Android - [Read more](../../delivery/using/configuring-the-mobile-application-android.md)

 **Other documentation updates coming with the release**